 Due to its quiet and upscale location, Yavapai Hills is the best place to stay in Prescott for safety.
 Here are our favorite Prescott hotels in the area:

-- Best Luxury Hotel in Yavapai Hills: Residence Inn Prescott – The Residence Inn is an awesome hotel pick and one of the best places to stay in Prescott.
+- Luxury Hotel in Yavapai Hills: Residence Inn Prescott – The Residence Inn is an awesome hotel pick and one of Prescott’s best places to stay.
 This Prescott resort features a seasonal outdoor pool, fitness center, tennis courts, and a beautiful outdoor terrace with a fireplace and fire pits.

 5. Ponderosa Park